 Ken Kulak counsels energy companies in regulatory proceedings before public utility commissions and in transactional matters.
-He advises public utilities, developers, investors, and corporate energy users on retail and wholesale electricity markets, renewable portfolio standards, distributed generation, demand response, and energy efficiency.
-Clients seek his advice in navigating the legal issues associated with the development, purchase, sale, and financing of renewable energy projects, including the negotiation of power purchase agreements; engineering, procurement, and construction (EPC) contracts; and operations and maintenance (O&M) agreements.
+He advises public utilities, developers, investors, and corporate energy users on retail and wholesale electricity markets, renewable portfolio standards, distributed generation (including microgrids), demand response, and energy efficiency.
+Clients seek his advice in navigating the legal issues associated with the development, purchase, sale, and financing of renewable energy and storage projects, including the negotiation of power purchase agreements; engineering, procurement, and construction (EPC) contracts; and operations and maintenance (O&M) agreements.

 Ken is a lecturer at the University of Pennsylvania Law School, where he teaches a seminar on energy law and climate change.
 He is also a senior fellow at the University of Pennsylvania’s Kleinman Center for Energy Policy, advising on energy storage issues.